 Instead of layers you can also import images and another nice feature of layers is the layer mode options.
 This is really a mini Photoshop on your tablet with all the functions.
 You can also merge and customize each layers basic properties and effects.
-The layers can be transformed (moved, resized, etc.) and cleared fast.
+You can transform (moved, resized, etc.) and clear them fast.
 Also the background color is it’s own layer (not part of the 2 layer limit).
 To delete a layer you just drag it of the layer panel.

 The thing is Sketchbook express is dominating the market at the moment.
 Justifiably so.
 It’s an amazing app with a whole lot of functions.
 But Infinite painter and Artflow are really giving it a run for it’s money.